aaleksu/array_aware/README.md

 $aArray['a']['b']['c']['d'];
 ```

-It's OK but imagine you have to do it in several places (because of legacy for example (of because of prototyping, for example)).
+It's OK but imagine you have to do it in several places (because of legacy (or because of prototyping), for example).
 You'd like to work with this array as with object.
-So you can do withh ArrayAware:
+So you can do with ArrayAware:

 ```php
 $oArray = new ArrayAware($aArray);